 The US dollar drifted lower over the course of the month, shedding around 70bps against a basket of currencies.
-The South African rand and Namibian dollar ended the month at levels similar to those at the beginning of February, after trading stronger against the US dollar for most of the month.
+The South African rand ended the month at levels similar to those at the beginning of February, after trading stronger against the US dollar for most of the month.